 Impact

-Integer overflow in the V8 JavaScript engine of Google Chrome allows a remote attacker to trigger arbitrary code execution within a sandboxed process through a crafted HTML page.
-The flaw, classified under CWE-472, could be exploited to execute malicious code that might bypass or escape the browser's sandbox, effectively compromising the victim system's confidentiality and integrity.
+An integer overflow in the V8 JavaScript engine of Google Chrome allows a remote attacker to trigger arbitrary code execution inside a sandboxed process by serving a crafted HTML page.
+The weakness, identified as CWE-190 and CWE-472, can result in compromised confidentiality and integrity of the victim system when the attacker escapes the browser sandbox.

 Affected Systems

-Google Chrome desktop versions prior to 149.0.7827.53 are affected.
-Users of earlier builds must check that their browser versions are out of scope for this vulnerability.
+Google Chrome desktop releases prior to version 149.0.7827.53 on Windows, macOS, and Linux are affected.
+Users of any of these operating systems with earlier Chrome builds should verify that their browser version is out of scope.

 Risk and Exploitability